 There are cases when gem suppliers sell pink sapphires as light red rubies as there is no set rule of guidelines regarding which shade of red will fall into the category of ruby and which shade of pink will fall into the category of a sapphire.

 Value of ruby and sapphire:

-- The Value of a gemstone is determined by measuring stones of various parameters on cut, shape, color, and hardness.
-On the basis of the outcome of this measurement, the value of a stone is determined.
+- The Value of a gemstone is evaluate by measuring stones of various parameters on cut, shape, color, and hardness.

 - Consequently, high-quality gemstone is very difficult to spot due to this high parameter.

 - Nevertheless, a ruby stone that possesses the above-mentioned characteristics, values more than a normal ruby or other stone.

-- High-Quality ruby stone is that stone that contains few inclusions and encompasses all the above-mentioned qualities.
+- High-Quality ruby stone is that stone that contains few inclusions and encompasses all the above-mention qualities.

 - Sapphire is also termed as high-quality sapphire if it achieves the considerably higher number of the determined parameters to evaluate the quality of a stone.

-- Thus, on the basis of the above qualities, a sapphire is called of high quality if it qualifies on the above-mentioned quality parameters.
+- Thus, on the basis of the above qualities, a sapphire is called of high quality if it qualifies on the above-mention quality parameters.
 The Padparadscha, the pinkish-orange sapphire are high-quality sapphires.

 Availability of Rubies and Sapphires

 When it comes to the availability factor, natural rubies are rarer than sapphires.
 In fact, the dark blood-red rubies have high demand, and they are extremely rare too.
-The multicolored gemstones, sapphires, are easily found in carat that is more than the sizes of most of the rubies.
+The gemstones, sapphires, are easily found in carat that is more than the sizes of most of the rubies.

 Price differences between Rubies and Sapphires